Do Night Vision Cameras Capture Paranormal Activity That The Human Eye Can't See?

 This could explain a lot.
 It would mean that a ghost wouldn't need to be able to reflect light and therefore wouldn't need to interact with its environment in any way, allowing it to pass through solid objects like doors and walls.

-In this case the ghost wouldn't be reflecting any light but because it is generating light we would be able to see that light.
-If a ghost does emit light then we know it must be both infrared and visible light since ghosts have been caught on night vision cameras and seen with the naked eye, but there's no reason to assume that they emit both these frequencies of light at the same time.
+In this case the ghost wouldn't be reflecting any light but because it is generating its own we would be able to see that glow.
+If a ghost does emit light then it must be able to emit both infrared and visible light since ghosts have been caught on night vision cameras as well as being seen with the naked eye.

 An interesting way to test this would be to use a camera in total darkness during an investigation at a haunted location without any source of light at all.
 This could be a conventional video camera or a night vision camera with the IR illuminator turned off.